 For heavy metal detoxing, cilantro and parsley are best used along with chlorella, a binding agent which will absorb released toxins.
 Together they can remove a significant amount of lead, cadmium and mercury from your body in six weeks when taken daily.
 A suggested dose of broken cell wall chlorella is four grams taken in the morning.
 A quarter-cup of cilantro and parsley with a half-teaspoon of chlorella (4-8 caps) blended together in a big glass of filtered water is a good guideline.

 What about fasting?
-Fasting is a huge topic unto itself with many variations, but for a reasonably healthy person not taking medication, fasting for up to three days on water only without medical supervision is generally considered safe.
-Fasts that limit healthy eating windows to 10 hours a day or less can be practiced for much longer periods of time.
+Fasting is a huge topic unto itself with many variations.
+You could consider fasting an aggressive cleanse.
+For a reasonably healthy person not taking medication, only consuming water or herbal tea for up to three days without medical supervision is generally considered safe.
+Intermittent fasts that limit eating windows to 10 hours a day or less can be practiced for much longer periods of time.
 Many people practice forms of intermittent fasting for health and weight loss.
 A main benefit is normalizing insulin levels.
 For comprehensive information about fasting, see Dr. Jason Fung's website.

 Be aware that totally detoxing the body isn't possible.
 It also isn't possible or practical to try to eliminate all future toxic exposure.
 Don't obsess over it.
 Use a commonsense approach and keep in mind that a healthy cleanse depends on your body having what it needs, and not being overloaded with toxins and waste.
 The best body detox is woven into a regular healthy lifestyle.
 From a mind-body perspective, detoxing the body is just one part of holistic healthy cleansing.
 Detox body, mind and spirit to improve your health and quality of life.